Both dare devils and less daring visitors will love the array of mechanical construction equipment to climb on and drive.

 Have you ever wanted to drive a real JCB Digger or dumper?

-Well at Diggerland in Kent, the dream becomes a reality!
+Well, at Diggerland Kent the dream becomes a reality!
 There you can ride, drive and operate real, full size construction machinery which provides a truly fun day out for all the family.

 Drivers who are a little more daring can have a go on the exclusively designed Mini Land Rovers or negotiate the course on the JCB Robots.
 As well as that and unique to Diggerland, visitors can ride the world famous ‘Spindizzy’, where they sit in the bucket of a JCB and be elevated and spun around!